 APA Reference Randle, K. (2019).
 Therapist Has Feelings for Me.
 Psych Central.

-Last updated: 1 May 2019 Last reviewed: By a member of our scientific advisory board on 1 May 2019 Published on Psych Central.com.
+Last updated: 1 May 2019 (Originally: 5 May 2019) Last reviewed: By a member of our scientific advisory board on 1 May 2019 Published on Psych Central.com.
 All rights reserved.